 For added security, it is recommended that the sigsci-agent container be executed with the root filesystem mounted read only.
 The agent, however, still needs to write some temporary files such as the socket file for RPC communication and some periodically updated files such as GeoIP data.
 To accomplish this with a read only root filesystem, there needs to be a writeable volume mounted.
-This writeable volume can also be shared
+This writeable volume can also be shared to expose the RPC socket file to other containers in the same pod.
+The recommended way of creating a writeable volume is to use the builtin emptyDir volume type.
+Typically this is just configured in the volumes section of a deployment.

 '''

 volumes:

 name: sigsci-tmp

-emptyDir: {}
+emptyDir: { }

 '''